Introduction to Linear Search in Data Structure

 The program code to implement a linear search is as given below.
 This program has been written in C programming.
-Let’s go through the following program so as to understand how it helps us find the requisite element in the list using the linear search algorithm.
+Let’s go through the following program to understand how it helps us find the requisite element in the list using the linear search algorithm.
 Study each and every component of the code properly, including the statements, variables, loops, etc.

 int linear_search(int arr, int n, int x)